BluRosie/hgss-monexpansion/README.md

 TODO:  make a tool for visualizing this?

+### make the regional dex order
+run scripts/makejohtodexorder.bat

+insert narc a138 over top of what was previously there

 # leftover stupid things
  this is literally useless but i documented it!  it does nothing but hey!!